nicolastomeo/rock-paper-scissors/README.md

 - There is already a Dockerfile for deployment, but a helm chart could be provided to define a Kubernetes deployment

-- Terraform module could be added to provison infrastructure.
+- Terraform module could be added to provision infrastructure.